Slevinski/slevinski.github.io/series/formal-signwriting/entries/encoding-authority-and-stability/essay.md

 - lossless conversion between supported forms
 - compatibility boundaries for the Sutton SignWriting production ecosystem

-This authority is practical.
+This stewardship responsibility is practical.

 It lets implementers know what the supported model accepts, rejects, preserves, converts, searches, and renders.

-## What Encoding Authority Does Not Cover
+## What Encoding Stewardship Does Not Cover

-Encoding authority does not decide:
+Encoding stewardship does not decide:

 - whether a spelling is good
 - whether a spelling is preferred